mongodb/docs/handouts/backup.rst

 server.
 Instead of acting as another local secondary the agent ships initial sync and oplog data over HTTPS back to the MMS service.

-The MMS service will recreate every replica set being backed up and apply oplogs when they come in from the agents.
-This will result in the service having a standalone MongoDB database on disk for every replica set being backed up (referred to as the "heads").
-Each “head” is consistent with the original primary up to the last oplog supplied by the agent.
+The MMS service recreates every replica set that you backup up and apply the oplog entries that the backup agents send.
+MMS then maintains a standalone MongoDB database on disk for each backed up replica set (i.e. a "head").
+Each head is consistent with the original primary up to the last oplog supplied by the agent.
 The original replica set, or sharded cluster, has no knowledge of this secondary.
 The initial sync and tailing of the oplog are all done using standard MongoDB queries.

 The service will take scheduled snapshots of all heads and retain those snapshots based on a user-defined policy.
 Replica set snapshots